-The maintenance of the Robbins Creek diversion flume and ditch is carried out jointly by heneficial use of the water.
-This year s.22 was informed by of a water shortage problem by Harold Sample, hence corrective action was no longer useful.
+The maintenance of the Robbins Creek diversion flume and ditch is carried out jointly by With the exception of this year, we have always had full s.22 heneficial use of the water.
+This year was informed by of a water shortage problem by Harold Sample, hence corrective action was no longer useful.